iqm-finland/KQCircuits/docs/user_guide/simulation/simulation_scripts.rst

     from kqcircuits.simulations.export.elmer.elmer_export import export_elmer
     export_elmer(simulations, **export_parameters)

-Similarly to ``export_ansys``, the ``export_elmer`` calls internally the following functions:

-* :func:`~kqcircuits.simulations.export.elmer.elmer_export.copy_elmer_scripts_to_directory`, which copies the Gmsh and Elmer script folder :git_url:`scripts/simulations/elmer/scripts/ <klayout_package/python/scripts/simulations/elmer/scripts>` into the simulation directory.
+Similarly to ``export_ansys``, the ``export_elmer`` copies the Gmsh and Elmer script folder :git_url:`scripts/simulations/elmer/ <klayout_package/python/scripts/simulations/elmer>` and post-processing script folder :git_url:`scripts/simulations/post_process/ <klayout_package/python/scripts/simulations/post_process>` into the simulation directory.
-* :func:`~kqcircuits.simulations.export.elmer.elmer_export.export_elmer_json`, which exports x-y-shapes as GDSII file and other meta-data in json format for each simulation.
-* :func:`~kqcircuits.simulations.export.elmer.elmer_export.export_elmer_script`, which creates a script file for running all simulations in series.
+It exports x-y-shapes as GDSII file and other meta-data in json format for each simulation and creates a script file for running all simulations in series.

 The Elmer simulations can be run by executing the ``simulation.sh`` script file.